 Why choose ChildServe?

-ChildServe caregivers have education, experience, and training in serving children with special healthcare needs.
-We provide additional training for staff when they are assigned to a child.
+ChildServe caregivers have education, experience, and training in serving children and young adults with special healthcare needs.
+We provide additional training for staff when they are assigned to a child or young adult.

 services take place in each child’s community or home, to ensure that new skills develop in places they will be used again.